explanare/verbatim-memorization/data/README.md

 * [`infrequent_sequence`](https://drive.google.com/file/d/1-CgPVrFtW8rmpo1poTIaJCyJPLtDPkdQ/view?usp=sharing): A set of 155 sequences that are memorized by the `pythia-6.9b-deduped` from the `pile_5k_probes` that occur less than twice in 10M examples uniformly sampled from the pile.
 For each sequence, we manually annotate the total number of occurrences in the Pile and related variants/templates.
 Many of these sequences indeed only occur once or twice in the training data, however, they are usually under-counted due to limitations of string-based matching or simply not verbatim memorized.

+# The Sequence Injection Data

+* [`injection_data.csv`](https://docs.google.com/spreadsheets/d/10SVXSsVwpq4s7KN92jLyAlCdu9hC6uaM1KYg0hxOuRY/edit?usp=sharing): A list of links to 100 injection sequences.
+Each sequence has at least 256 tokens, sampled from Internet content published after Dec 2020, the Pile cutoff date.
+For each sequence, we verify that there is no overlap with Pile data for more than 50 characters using [Data Portraits](https://dataportraits.org/) and provide the corresponding link.

 # The Unlearning Stress Tests

 * [`gptneo_125m_memorized_90example_stress_test`](https://drive.google.com/file/d/1BgtZ_6iCW3euJU__n_M8m-7DyJ7Vdp7v/view?usp=sharing): A set of 90 examples memorized by GPTNeo 125M model from Stoehr et al. (2024) and their perturbations for stress testing unlearning methods.